Stanley Roseman drawing Trappist monks in choir

 Roseman was invited to share in the day-to-day life in monasteries of the Benedictine, Cistercian, Trappist, and Carthusian Orders, the four monastic orders of the Western Church.
 In over sixty-five monasteries in the British Isles and Continental Europe, the artist created a monumental oeuvre of paintings and drawings.
 This unprecedented and ecumenical work, which The Los Angeles Times commends as "a sweeping artistic project,'' includes communities of monks and nuns of the Roman Catholic, Anglican, and Lutheran faiths.

-Roseman drew monks and nuns chanting the Psalms at the Divine Office in choir and praying and meditating in chapel and in their cells.
-The artist drew individuals at their places of work, including the tailor shop, carpentry shop, bookbindery, and pottery, as well as on the farm, in the garden, and in the kitchen.
+Roseman drew monks and nuns chanting the Psalms at the Divine Office and praying and meditating in chapel and in their cells.
+The artist drew in workplaces, as in the tailor shop, carpentry shop, bookbindery, and on the farm, in the garden, and in the kitchen.

-A major part of Roseman's work on the monastic life is expressed in the medium of drawing, considered the foundation of the visual arts.
-Giorgio Vasari, the celebrated sixteenth-century Florentine architect, painter, and author of Lives of the Artists, affirms that drawing (disegno) is ''the parent of our three arts, Architecture, Sculpture, and Painting, having its origin in the intellect.''
+A major part of Roseman's work in monasteries is expressed in the medium of drawing, the foundation of the visual arts.
+Giorgio Vasari (1511-1574), celebrated Florentine architect, painter, and author of Lives of the Artists, affirms that drawing (disegno) is ''the parent of our three arts, Architecture, Sculpture, and Painting, having its origin in the intellect.''

 The Rule of St. Benedict, the basis of monastic observance in the Western Church, is a document consisting of a Prologue and seventy-three short chapters that give spiritual counsel and regulations for daily life in the monastery.